 Conservation areas

-Local authorities have a duty to designate areas of special architectural or historic interest, the character of which it is desirable to preserve or enhance.
+Councils must designate areas of special architectural or historic interest.
+This is where it is desirable to preserve or enhance the character of the area.

-This is achieved through the use of Conservation Areas in the historic parts of towns and villages, and there are currently 29 of these in our district.
-Administration of the law relating to development within these Conservation Areas lies with us.
+We do this with conservation areas in the historic parts of towns and villages.
+There are currently 29 of these in our district.
+We also apply the law to development within these Conservation Areas.

 Designation brings with it a number of controls including: